ycpcs/cs201-fall2026/syllabus.md

 We expect you to conduct yourself as a professional in this course.
 Professionalism includes:

--   Respect for and courteous interaction with peers, faculty and facilities;
+-   Respect for and courteous interaction with peers, faculty, and facilities;
 -   Integrity, which includes at its core honesty, responsibility and accountability for one’s own actions;
 -   Sensitivity and appreciation for diverse cultures, backgrounds, and life experiences;
 -   Constructive evaluation, which means that criticism is offered and accepted in a productive manner;